sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Debugging Workflows
 -------------------

 Many times it is helpful to be able to debug the workflows.
-One easy way is to check the debug checkbox in the UI when executing the workflow.
+One easy way is to check the Debug Checkbox in the UI when executing the workflow.

 Running in debug mode does a few things:

 * Performs a count() after executing each Processor.
 This makes it easier to track errors.
-It takes out Sparkflows' lazy execution from the picture.
+It takes out Fire Insights' lazy execution from the picture.
 * Displays the number of records processed at each stage.
-* Display more information, for each SQL, etc. which are being executed.
+* Displays more information, for each SQL, etc. which are being executed.